RashadBealer/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After successful installation, access the osTicket admin panel by navigating to the admin URL.
-Log in using the administrator credentials created during installation.Navigate to "Admin Panel" > "Settings" > "General".
+Log in using the administrator credentials created during installation.Navigate to "Admin Panel" > "Settings" > "General".</p>

-Review and update the general settings such as the site name, default department, and default help topic.Ensure that email settings are correctly configured to enable osTicket to send and receive emails.
-Navigate to "Admin Panel" > "Settings" > "Email".
+<p>Review and update the general settings such as the site name, default department, and default help topic.Ensure that email settings are correctly configured to enable osTicket to send and receive emails.
+Navigate to "Admin Panel" > "Settings" > "Email".</p>

-Verify SMTP settings or configure other mail options based on your email server setup.Adjust ticket-related settings under "Admin Panel" > "Settings" > "Tickets".
+<p>Verify SMTP settings or configure other mail options based on your email server setup.Adjust ticket-related settings under "Admin Panel" > "Settings" > "Tickets".
 Configure default ticket status, priorities, and other relevant options.
 Tailor ticket forms to gather specific information from users.
 Navigate to "Admin Panel" > "Manage" > "Forms" to add, edit, or remove custom ticket forms.</p>
 <br />